Monotonicity of non-pluripolar products and complex Monge-Amp\`ere equations with prescribed singularity

 \section{Introduction and main results}

-Let $X$ be a compact K\"ahler manifold of complex dimension $n$, and let $\theta$ be a smooth closed $(1,1)$-form on $X$ such that $\{ \theta\}$ is big.
+Let $X$ be a compact K\"ahler manifold of complex dimension $n$, and let $\theta$ be a smooth closed real $(1,1)$-form on $X$ such that $\{ \theta\}$ is big.
 Broadly speaking, the purpose of this article is threefold.
-First, we develop the potential theory of non-pluripolar products, by combining techniques of Witt-Nystr\"om \cite{WN17} and previous work of the authors \cite{DDL16}.
-Second, given $\phi \in \textup{PSH}(X,\theta)$, we introduce and study the spaces $\mathcal E(X,\theta,\phi)$ and $\mathcal E^1(X,\theta,\phi)$, generalizing related work of \cite{BEGZ10}.
-These spaces contain potentials that are slightly more singular than $\phi$, and satisfy a full mass/finite energy condition.
+First, we develop the potential theory of non-pluripolar products without any restrictions on the singularity type, by combining techniques of Witt Nystr\"om \cite{WN17} and previous work of the authors \cite{DDL16}.
+Second, given $\phi \in \textup{PSH}(X,\theta)$, we introduce and study the spaces $\mathcal E(X,\theta,\phi)$ and $\mathcal E^1(X,\theta,\phi)$, generalizing the content of \cite{BEGZ10} to the relative framework.
+These latter spaces contain potentials that are slightly more singular than $\phi$, and satisfy a (relative) full mass/finite energy condition.
 Lastly, with sufficient potential theory developed, we focus on the variational study of the complex Monge-Amp\`ere equation

 where $f \geq 0$, $f \in L^p(\omega^n), \ p > 1,$ and the singularity type of $u \in \textup{PSH}(X,\theta)$ is the same as that of $\phi$.
-As it will turn out, this equation is well posed only for potentials $\phi$ with a certain type of ``model'' singularity, that includes the case of analytic singularities, and we provide existence of unique solutions in this context.
+As it will turn out, this equation is well posed only for potentials $\phi$ with a certain type of ``model'' singularity, that includes the case of analytic singularities, and we provide existence of unique solutions with small unbounded locus.
 As we will see, on the right hand side of \eqref{eq: CMAE_intr} one may even consider more general (non-pluripolar) Radon measures.

 When $\theta$ is a K\"ahler form, $f>0$ is smooth, and $\phi=0$, the above equation was solved (with smooth solutions) by Yau \cite{Au78,Ya78}, resolving the famous Calabi conjecture.
 Using both a priori estimates and pluripotential theory, this result was later extended in many different directions (see \cite{Kol98,Kol03,GZ07,BEGZ10,BBGZ13,Ber13,PS14}).
 Our approach seems to unify all existing works (in the compact setting), under the theme of solutions with arbitrary prescribed (model) singularity type.